 Scary movies just aren’t my thing, but I made it all the way through What Lies Beneath, simply because I couldn’t take my eyes off the house.

-According to the production notes on the DVD special features, they then duplicated both the exterior and interior on soundstages in L.A.
+According to the production notes, they duplicated both the exterior and interior on soundstages in L.A.

 The living room has a view of the water:

-The bathroom, where at least 75% of the truly scream-worthy things happen.
-I may never take a bath again:
+The bathroom is where at least 75% of the scream-worthy things occur.

 They did so much filming in this bathroom that they created five different versions of it for the movie.

 Michelle Pfeiffer says that it was hard not to laugh sometimes because she could hear the crew in the bathroom noisily filling the bathtub and setting things up for her to walk in and be scared by, but she had to pretend not to notice.